abhinavdhall/deepfake/README.md

 #### 1. ACM_MM_2020 folder contains the code for the ACM Multimedia 2020 paper -
 Komal Chugh, Parul Gupta, Abhinav Dhall and Ramanthan Subramanian, `Not made for each other-Audio-Visual Dissonance-based Deepfake Detection and Localization`, ACM Multimedia 2020

-The code and respective readme are in the folder above.
+The code of the paper is present in the "ACM_MM_2020" folder above.
+Please refer to the readme inside the folder for further details.

 Please click on the link below for oral presentation of the paper -